 THE GLOBAL PANDEMIC’S POTENTIAL EFFECT ON THE SUBURBAN OFFICE

-• This mass home working experiment has taught us that perhaps the return to the centre of a city isn’t that compelling; there is no doubt that less commuting definitely leads to a better work / life balance.
+• The mass home working experiment has taught us that perhaps the return to the centre of a city isn’t that compelling; there is no doubt that less commuting definitely leads to a better work / life balance.

 • Homeworking isn’t possible for all workers and we all love the office as a “social hub”, but online meetings and conferences can be extremely productive, making working remotely both viable and mainstream.